davidecaria/ensimag-code/ensimag-class-physical-security/exams/mySol/CySec_2122_embedded_sol.md

 - **Physical Isolation:** Isolating sensitive components from other parts of the system to reduce overall leakage.

 It's important to note that while these countermeasures can significantly increase the difficulty of successfully executing side-channel attacks, they often come with trade-offs in terms of increased cost, complexity, and reduced performance or efficiency of the attack.

+## Q5 - AES can be vulnerable to fault attacks.
+Describe briefly how Differential Fault Analysis can allow recovering the secret key, and suggest a (few) countermeasure(s) that could be adopted.
+Which are the pros and against of the solution(s) you proposed?

+**Differential Fault Analysis (DFA) on AES:**

+Differential Fault Analysis is a side-channel attack that targets cryptographic algorithms like AES (Advanced Encryption Standard) by intentionally inducing faults during the encryption process and analyzing the differences between the correct and faulty outputs.

+**How DFA Works in AES:**

+1. **Fault Induction**: The attacker induces a fault in the AES algorithm during its execution.
+This can be done in various ways, such as by manipulating the power supply, clock signal, or using a laser or electromagnetic pulse.

+2. **Analyzing Outputs**: The attacker then compares the faulty cipher output with the correct cipher output.
+The differences give clues about the internal state of the AES algorithm, particularly in the last rounds of the encryption process.

+3. **Key Recovery**: By carefully analyzing how the introduced fault alters the output, the attacker can make inferences about the values of certain bits in the key.
+Repeating this process with different faults can eventually reveal the entire key.

+**Countermeasures Against DFA:**

+1. **Redundancy in Computation**: Implementing redundant computations and comparing the results can detect discrepancies caused by faults.
+If a discrepancy is detected, the operation can be aborted, or an error can be signaled.

+2. **Random Delays**: Introducing random delays in the encryption process can make it more difficult for an attacker to precisely time the fault injection.

+3. **Error Detection and Correction Codes**: Implementing error detection and correction mechanisms within the cryptographic algorithm can identify and correct errors due to fault attacks.

+4. **Consistency Checks**: Adding additional checks to ensure the consistency of the computation at various stages of the encryption process can detect and mitigate fault attacks.

+5. **Hardware Countermeasures**: Designing the hardware to be more resilient to environmental changes and physical tampering, such as using tamper-resistant packaging or sensors to detect abnormal conditions.

+**Pros and Cons of These Solutions:**

+- **Redundancy in Computation**:
+  - Pros: Effective at detecting faults, can be implemented in software.
+  - Cons: Increases computational overhead and power consumption.

+- **Random Delays**:
+  - Pros: Simple to implement, increases the difficulty of successful fault injection.
+  - Cons: May not be effective against sophisticated attackers who can adapt to timing variations.

+- **Error Detection and Correction Codes**:
+  - Pros: Can identify and correct faults, adding an additional layer of security.
+  - Cons: Adds complexity and may increase computational overhead.

+- **Consistency Checks**:
+  - Pros: Effective at detecting anomalies during execution.
+  - Cons: Can increase computational overhead and may be circumvented by sophisticated attacks.

+- **Hardware Countermeasures**:
+  - Pros: Provides physical protection against tampering and environmental manipulation.
+  - Cons: Can be expensive to implement and may not be feasible for all devices.

+In summary, while these countermeasures can significantly increase the difficulty of performing a successful DFA attack, they often come with trade-offs in terms of increased cost, complexity, and computational overhead.
+The choice of countermeasure(s) depends on the specific requirements and constraints of the system being protected.